guidoschmidt/clotho/preference-testing/planning.md

 ## Typography

 **Introduction:**
-- How legible is the font on your screen?
+- How legible is the font åon your screen?
 - How distinguishable is bold to normal fontweight?
 - How pleasant is the typeface to your eye while reading?
 - How distinguishable are numbers?